 Using numerical models to scale the lab collision up to the size of Vesta, the second-largest object in the asteroid belt, the researchers showed that the outward-blooming “rosette” of damage extending to the surface is responsible for the troughs that form a belt around Vesta’s equator.

 The results answer some questions about Vesta’s belt that had long been puzzling.
 Chief among them is the orientation of the belt with respect to the crater.
 The belt’s angle isn’t exactly what would be expected if it were caused by the Rheasilvia impact.

 “The belt is askew,” Schultz said, “as if Vesta were making a fashion statement.”

 These new experiments suggest that the crooked belt is the result of the angle of impact.
-An oblique impact causes the damage plane to be tilted with respect the crater.
+An oblique impact causes the damaged plane to be tilted with respect to the crater.
 The orientation of Vesta’s belt sheds light on the nature of the impact.
 The researchers conclude that the object that created Rheasilvia came in at an angle less than 40 degrees, traveling at about 11,000 miles per hour (4,900 meters per second).

 “Vesta was lucky,” Schultz said.
 “If this collision had been straight on, there would have been one less large asteroid and only a family of fragments left behind.”

 The research shows that even a glancing blow can have tremendous consequences.